Strathmore (Maryland): Performance and other facilities

 Anchored by the founding partners, Strathmore and the Baltimore Symphony Orchestra, resident artistic partners include the National Philharmonic, Washington Performing Arts Society, CityDance Ensemble, Maryland Classic Youth Orchestras, and Levine School of Music.

 The venue presents over 150 performances a year and over 75 arts and music education classes each week.

-Designed by William Rawn Associates Architects, Inc. of Boston along with Grimm & Parker Architects of Bethesda, MD, acousticians Kirkegaard Associates of Chicago, and Theatre Projects Consultants of South Norwalk, Connecticut, the result is a critically acclaimed venue that Tim Smith from The Baltimore Sun proclaims a, “first-class space for music-making.”
+Designed by William Rawn Associates Architects, Inc. of Boston along with Grimm & Parker Architects of Bethesda, MD, acousticians Kirkegaard Associates of Chicago, and Theatre Projects Consultants of South Norwalk, Connecticut, the result is a venue that Tim Smith from The Baltimore Sun proclaims a, “first-class space for music-making.”

 Design and acoustics

 The Music Center at Strathmore features an undulating roof that outlines the sloping form of the concert hall.
 Inspired by the rolling hills of the Strathmore grounds, the 190000 sqft building is nestled into an 11 acre park-like setting.

 The German limestone façade is punctuated by large glass walls.
 A six-story, 64 ft high glass wall in the Lockheed Martin Lobby features 402 panes of glass, and opens to the outdoor Trawick Terrace that overlooks the Strathmore campus.